0x4447/0x4447_product_s3_email/README.md

 - **master**: the latest stable code
 - **development**: unstable code that we test in our test environment - we don't recommend that you use this branch

+# Fork Repos
+- Fork the following repos for Webhooks to work:
+1. 0x4447-product-s3-email-lambda-outbound
+2. 0x4447-product-s3-email-lambda-inbound
+3. 0x4447-product-s3-email-lambda-converter
+- Your GitHub access token must have public repo read and webhook read.
+- In parameters of CloudFormation template, specify your GitHub username you forked the projects under.

 # Manual work

 Keep in mind that when you deploy, everything may not work right out of the box.